 Horizon 2020 is the biggest EU research and innovation programme ever with nearly €80 billion of funding available over 7 years (2014 to 2020).
 In addition to the private investment that this money will attract, it promises more breakthroughs, discoveries and world-firsts by taking great ideas from the lab to the market.

-We are a proud coordinator in one Horizon 2020 project:
+We are a proud coordinator of one Horizon 2020 project:

 Read more about these projects below:

 EU-SysFlex is a consortium of European energy companies, led by Ireland’s electricity grid operator EirGrid.